polterguy/magic-menu/help-files/Magic Menu/04 - API II.md

 * __[filter]__ - Search filter

 This is in fact the event that is used to display menu items in the GUI of your Magic Menu, and it allows you to implement paging, search, etc, as you query the Magic Menu for its items.
-Below is an example, that will return the first 50 items at the _"root level"_.
+Below is an example, that will return the first 50 items from your _"current level"_.
 Notice, the integer number returned for each item, is the _"phrase ID"_, and the string returned is the last used phrase for the current language you've configured your user to use.
 The last used phrase, is in general terms what is displayed every time you choose to query for menu items, or display the menu somehow.
 The **[type]** returned can be either _"magic-menu-options-global"_, _"magic-menu-options-local"_, or _"magic-menu-options-root"_ - Implying a global item, an item with a parent, or a root level menu item.

+**Notice**, this event will always return items from your _"current level"_.
+To understand what that implies, we'll have a look at the _"grammar graph object"_ later in our documentation.

 ```hyperlambda-snippet
 /*